RE3CON/uv-mod/README.md

 Simply download the [latest files in a zip file](https://github.com/RE3CON/uvmod/archive/refs/heads/main.zip) and extract it, upload it to your own webspace hosting.

-## Extract/Encoding Firmware binaries
+## Unpack/Pack and Encoding Firmware binaries

 Firmware version spoofing modded firmware v2 for v3, v4 uv-5r plus
 1. Download file [qsfirm.py](https://github.com/RE3CON/Quansheng_UV-K5_Firmware/blob/main/firmware/qsfirm.py) and place it into the same folder with [yourfirmware.bin](https://github.com/RE3CON/Quansheng_UV-K5_Firmware/tree/main/firmware)
 3. Run command: qsfirm.py unpack yourfirmware.bin fw.dec.bin fw.ver.bin
+4. Optional: At this point you can use [binary compersation](https://en.m.wikipedia.org/wiki/Comparison_of_file_comparison_tools) diff tools ([Binary diff Tool](https://www.guiffy.com/Binary-Diff-Tool.html), WinMerge, hexcompare, [HEXCMP](https://hexcmp.en.lo4d.com/windows), patch creater such as [diabolo 2oo2 universal patch engine](https://github.com/RE3CON/diablo2oo2-s-Universal-Patcher-dUP-Windows) or others (they may produce false positives once compiled as an exe.
+PE packer, crypter like PEcompact and co. can eliminate these wrong alerts).
+See unpacking and hacking forums about this topic.
-4. Edit file fw.ver.bin in hex editor to start with the fw version it should be flashed for example for v4, replace it with 4.00.01.
-A * makes it universal for all versions.
+5. Edit file fw.ver.bin in a hex editor like [HXD](https://mh-nexus.de/en/hxd/) to change the fw version it should be flashed over for example for v4, replace it with 4.00.01.
+With a * instead of a number makes it universal for all versions flashable.
-5. Run command: qsfirm.py pack fw.dec.bin fw.ver.bin yourfirmware_mod_v4.bin
+6. Run command: qsfirm.py pack fw.dec.bin fw.ver.bin yourfirmware_mod_v4.bin

 ## Mod development